doars/doars/packages/doars/README.md

 ### d-on

-Listen to events on the document tree.
+Listen to events on the document.

 The directive's name is the event name to listen to.
 When listen to the `keydown` or `keyup` events a hyphen after the event name can be used to specify which key to filter on.
 For example `d-on:keydown-h`, or `d-on:keyup-space`.

 The directive's value should be a function expression.
-It will executed when the event is triggered.
+It will processed when the event is triggered.

 #### Modifiers